Applying to Use the Research Participation Pool

 When does the pool open and close?

-The pool opens on the first day of class after the Add/Drop Deadline and closes on the last day of classes (see the University's academic calendar for these dates).
+The pool opens on the first day of class and closes on the Friday of the last week of classes (see the University's academic calendar for these dates).

 How many hours do the students have to do?